Environmental and Social Considerations in the Supply Chain

 Conducting Sustainable Procurement Questionnaire Surveys

-Nippon Kayaku has conducted a Sustainable Procurement Survey of all new and existing suppliers to confirm the status of socially and environmentally-focused initiatives.
-FY2023 saw us survey the suppliers who made up the top 90% of our raw materials purchases in 2021, as well as new suppliers who registered in FY2022 and FY2023, a total of 371 companies.
-The survey was based on the contents of the Sustainable Procurement Guidebook, and saw us gain the consenting agreement of 338 companies (91%) over the two years spanning FY2022 and FY2023.
-The survey also enabled us to confirm that 353 company respondents (95%) were not causing negative environmental or social impacts with respect to human rights and worker safety and health.
+Nippon Kayaku has conducted a Sustainable Procurement Survey on its suppliers in order to confirm the status of environmental and social initiatives.
+FY2024 saw us survey 530 companies from which we had procured raw materials in FY2023, as well as 23 new suppliers from FY2024 based on Sustainable Procurement Guidebook contents.
+We received responses from 502 companies, constituting a response rate of 91%.
+The survey also enabled us to confirm that 507 company respondents (92%) were not causing negative environmental or social impacts with respect to human rights and worker safety and health.
 The future will see us continue our joint efforts with suppliers to aim for a sustainable society across the entire supply chain.

 Number of Suppliers Response Rate Consenting Rate